Skip to main content

 So, this is home

-I love this picture of Maggie and Jones on the beach at Hopeman, it is my favourite place to blow away the cobwebs, each fish and chips and watch dolphins.
+I love this picture of Maggie and Jones on the beach at Hopeman, it is my favourite place to blow away the cobwebs, eat fish and chips and watch dolphins.
 Yes, we have dolphins on the Moray Coast, they can be found at tide turn in the summertime as they make their way to Spey Bay to munch on fish.
-The sea around here is so alive with whales, dolphins, seals and of course people.
+The sea around here is so alive with whales, killer whales. dolphins, seals and of course people.
 I am never shocked to see people with their blue bodies take to the water at the first sign of sunshine, even at just 14 degrees the sea was full of people splashing about, shivering, but happy.
 Hardy people these Northern Scots as the sea is usually freezing, though I am told Moray is warmed by the Gulf stream, it also has its own micro climate, due to its location.
 The map on the weather programme will show ice, snow, rain, yet there is usually a little gap where we live that manages to escape the worse of it.

 It makes for a beautiful place, mountains and forests, woods and beaches, lochs and rivers and the sea.
 I love living in this place.
 Our nearest motorway is all the way South near Perth, very few factories, except for distilleries keep the air clean, the roads not too busy and pollution very low.